Rockin’ Romance and Local Legends (Hour 2)

 I don't think that involves cheating in any way.

-Great text keep those texts coming folks.
+Great text, keep those texts coming folks.

 What is your favorite romantic song?

-That is our question of the night We've got a ton of text and now we're all caught up and that is a wonderful feeling ask your mother Two of our favorites from the band Eric Rathsec and Adam Krauss will be in here in just moments and they're gonna perform live and we'll have a great talk with these guys who are a local phenom and One of the best one of the best cover bands working.
+Ask your mother, two of our favorites from the band, Eric Rathsec and Adam Krause will be in here in just moments and they're gonna perform live and we'll have a great talk with these guys who are a local phenom and one of the best cover bands working.

-They're really outstanding and two really really great guys
+They're really outstanding and two really, really great guys.

-Let's, let's go to Door County.
+Let's let's go to dork County.

-Oh, Ellison, or is it Ellison Bay or Gills Rock?
+Oh, Ellison or is it Ellison Bay or Gills Rock?

-Gills
+Gills Rock.

-we went up there to get pie.
+Yeah, we went up there to get pie.

-Because my sister-in-law really loves this pie called bees pie.
+Because my sister-in-law really loves this pie called Bee's Pie.

 And it's all the way in Gills Rock.